 As such, he uses his microbots to trap our heroes in order to prep his fully-charged invention for its activation.
 All throughout San Fransokyo, the blackout not only affects the buildings, but even cars, the cellular network, the hospital’s backup generators and the local power plant.
 As such, the portal activates and begins to open.
 Suddenly, Yokai’s mask gets hit by an electromagnetic disk as GoGo Tomago shatters his connection with his microbots as the portal falls towards the ground.
 Wasabi then comes in and mentions how Callaghan “fell for it”.

 It turns out that Hiro’s supposedly-captured teammates were made out of his own microbots as Honey Lemon throws some chemical balls towards Yokai.
 Fredzilla shoots fire from his suit which causes the contents inside the projectiles to activate and entrap Robert in a block of ice.
 As Hiro and Baymax head over to destroy the portal, Dr. Callaghan notices his mask from afar as he purposefully falls over.
 He manages to use his force field to cushion the impact before getting his face onto his proper guise as he uses his microbots to free himself.
-Afterwards, he rushes over to stop Hiro as he orders Baymax to “FIRE!” as it detaches its fist before firing a beam towards the sky.
+Afterwards, he rushes over to stop Hiro just as he orders Baymax to “FIRE!”, causing it to detach its fist before firing a beam towards the sky.
 Yokai is amazed on how badly he missed, but Hiro begs to differ as the chapter ends with a massive lightning bolt striking the island facility.

 Chapter 7: “The Heart Of Baymax” opens on a flashback as a recruiter visits Aunt Cass to give her nephew Hiro the opportunity to join his school.
 However, the mischievous lad shoots those plans down as he activates some miniaturized propulsion boosters on the man’s chair and flings him out of the cafe.
 Tadashi comes in and scolds his brother while Cass arrives later to offer him a chance to look at other schools, but Hiro exclaims that he’s uninterested.
 Later on, Tadashi tries again to convince his brother to enroll in a school.
 However, Hiro says that he’s more than capable of entertaining himself (which includes a past moment where he defeats Mr. Yama in an illegal bot fight) and that he has no need for friends, since his older brother is the only friend he wants.

 As such, Tadashi offers him to enroll at the San Fransokyo Institute of Technology.
-That way, Hiro can hone his inventing skills and still be along his brother.
+That way, Hiro can hone his inventing skills and still be alongside his brother.
 As the young lad develops a sudden interest in the idea, Aunt Cass is shocked when she gets informed of the proposition.
-Tadashi tells her that this will help Hiro socialize and help hone his skills since he’s more that interesting in seeing the world that his brother will create.
+Tadashi tells her that this will help Hiro socialize and even hone his skills since he’s more that interesting in seeing the world that his brother will create.
 Sometime after enrollment, Hiro is walking down the hall when he sees Tadashi showing Wasabi, Honey, Fred and GoGo an invention that’ll explain whatever its user is presently thinking.
 He proceeds to demonstrate by placing the device onto GoGo’s head as it states her thought about eating a steak.
 Tadashi then notices his brother and offers him to join, but Hiro doesn’t take much interest in meeting them and proceeds to walk on by.
-From there, the flashback ends on his narration with him stating that he only thought what Tadashi was trying to do but he finally understands after everything he’s been through alongside Baymax.
+From there, the flashback ends on his narration with him stating that he only thought what Tadashi was trying to do, but he finally understands after everything he’s been through alongside Baymax.

 Back on the battlefield, Hiro and Baymax’s attack plan comes to fruition as their shot actually lured the lightning bolt towards the portal in order to fully-charge it.
 Callaghan is stunned by this revelation as Hiro explains that this is a two-for-one rescue mission.
 He’s going to help the misguided doctor save Abigail in addition to his brother.
 As such, Hiro and Baymax fly right into the portal to begin their perilous trek.

 As such, Hiro promises to save Tadashi someday before Baymax grabs Abigail’s pod and begins to fly towards the exit.
 Because of the debris, they’re forced to fly around it.
 However, a massive piece of rubble is closing in on them from behind.
 As such, Baymax gets Hiro out of the way in time and withstands the hit.
-Unfortunately, the impact caused massive damage to his suit and has ruptured his thrusters.
+Unfortunately, the impact has caused massive damage to his suit and has even ruptured his thrusters.
 With little time left, Baymax tells Hiro that he can get him and Abigail back home by using his last rocket fist.
-After realizing that his robotic companion will be unable to join them as a result, the lad tearfully refuses since he doesn’t want to lose him in a similar vein of Tadashi.
+After realizing that his robotic companion will be unable to join them as a result, the lad tearfully refuses since he doesn’t want to lose him in the similar vein of Tadashi.
 Baymax tells him that his teammates and Dr. Callaghan are waiting for him to return and that if he doesn’t make it back, then Aunt Cass will be all alone.
-After some much-needed convincing, Hiro sadly agrees as Baymax fires his rocket first and sends both Hiro & Abigail home while drifting into the empty void as a result of his sacrifice.
+After some much-needed convincing, Hiro sadly agrees as Baymax fires his rocket fist and sends both Hiro & Abigail home while drifting into the empty void as a result of his sacrifice.

 From there, we begin the eighth and final chapter of our tale titled “Hiro’s Friends”.
 As his teammates wait in baited breath, Hiro arrives back in the real world with Abigail before the portal closes.
 He gets embraced by his teammates before he silently hints at the fact that Baymax didn’t make it.
 Suddenly, the construct containing the portal explodes as it sends debris right towards our heroes.
 Fortunately, Robert uses his microbots to catch them.